-- See it.
+- Seeing it.
 Talking too much?
 Telling the same dull story?
 Holding court?
 Bigging yourself up?
 Lying?
-Deceitfully wheeding attention?
+Deceitfully wheedling attention?
 Dishonestly covering your tracks?
 Losing your blessed mojo?
 See it.
 Trying to change what you (and everyone else) don’t like about yourself is to insanely split yourself into three — 1) the self that is (say) lying, 2) the self that doesn’t want to lie and 3) the ideal truthful self that self 2) is trying to turn self 1) into.
 This is the quintessence of futility.
 The only thing that really changes people is consciousness (seeing the problem) and…

 - Action.
 Ego prefers to fret and talk over problems that to do anything about them.
 It is terrified of acting, of entering the room or of leaving it.
 Of course mindless activity doesn’t help, and meaningful action, in this sense, can mean saying what is on your mind to your mother, your lover or your boss.
 If you cannot act — accept completely and let the ‘ifs’ come and go; then, when you have to act, let the body act.
 There is no need to make a decision, or to try, or to go over and over your plans — these will just take you away from the presence you need to seize the moment to act when it does come.
 And it will.
 It always does.

 DESPAIR AND THE BALEFUL ONE